FlorianLeprevost/SART_PCBS/README.md

 globals()[''.join(data_probe_name)].write('block_number, trial_number, relatedness, rt_rel, control, rt_con\n')
 globals()[''.join(data_probe_name)].close
 ```
-Then with an "if loop" in the **blocks** function, I could write every answer in the file.
+Then with an "if loop" in the **blocks** function, I was able write every answer in the file.
 I separated the values with comas for later processing.
 ```python
 if trial_number in probe_trials:
     button_r, rt_r, button_c, rt_c = probes()